Witteborn/RapidRaidSync/README.md

 - **Set Up a Local Backup Server**: Use a spare server with multiple drives to create a high-speed RAID 0 array.
 - **Automate Backups**: Schedule daily backups from your cloud server to your local server.
+- **Prevent Duplicate Instances**: Ensure that only one backup process runs at a time, avoiding conflicts and resource exhaustion.
 - **Maintain Redundancy**: Ensure that even if your cloud server is inaccessible, you have all your data locally.

 This setup combines the convenience of cloud storage with the security of local backups.